NFDI4DS/nslp2026/docs/climatecheck_shared_task.md

 In addition, this year’s iteration will focus on coming up with sustainable solutions, encouraging the development of systems that can potentially be used in real-world scenarios.
 Thus, we will ask participants to use the CodeCarbon library when running the test inference to measure emission rates and energy consumption.
 This will not, however, be counted towards the final rankings.

+The dataset for task 1 is available on [HuggingFace](https://huggingface.co/datasets/rabuahmad/climatecheck); the claims in the test set will be the same as they 2025 iteration.
+The abstracts corpus for retrieval also remains unchanged and is available on [HuggingFace](https://huggingface.co/datasets/rabuahmad/climatecheck_publications_corpus).

 **Task 2: Disinformation narrative classification**

 The dataset for task 2 will consist of the same claims used for task 1, each annotated with labels denoting whether the claim is an example of a known climate disinformation narrative, and if so, which one(s).
 We follow the CARDS taxonomy (levels 1 and 2) developed by Rojas et al. (2024) to label our claims in a multi-label manner.
 Results will be evaluated using macro-, micro- and weighted-F1 scores.